benycze/fpga-brainfuck/sw/README.md

 The jump value is in bytes which are added/subtracted from the current PC (program counter) in the BCPU - jump is relative from the position in the source code.
 Each program starts from the address 0.
 The original [Brainfuck language](https://cs.wikipedia.org/wiki/Brainfuck) was extended with the ; symbol for *No operation* and line comment starting with // (like in C).
+Compiler source code is located in the `compiler` folder.